id/emqx-docs/en_US/admin/api.md

 ::: tip Note

 For security reasons, starting from EMQX 5.0.0, you cannot use Dashboard user credentials to authenticate REST API requests.
 Instead, you need to create and use API keys for authentication.
-Note that role-based API credentials are available only in the EMQX Enterprise edition.

 :::